Joe Biden Talks About Recognizing Private Space During ‘The View’ Interview

 — New York Post (@nypost) April 27, 2019

-“Nancy Pelosi wants you to say, ‘I’m sorry I invaded your space,’ ” Joy Behar prompted him.
+“Nancy Pelosi wants you to say, ‘I’m sorry I invaded your space,'” Joy Behar prompted him.

 While Biden did publicly apologize, he followed it up by claiming he still believes that he has not ever conducted himself in a way that he deems inappropriate or offensive.